Poneratoxin: Toxicology

 Many people consider a sting from a bullet ant to resemble the sensation of getting shot.
-Justin Schmidt, an entomologist who developed the Schmidt sting pain index, described it as "pure, intense, brilliant pain...like walking over flaming charcoal with a three-inch nail embedded in your heel," and considers the sting from a bullet ant to be the most painful insect sting he has experienced.
+Justin Schmidt, an entomologist who developed the Schmidt sting pain index, described it as "pure, intense, brilliant pain...like walking over flaming charcoal with a three-inch nail embedded in your heel," and considered the sting from a bullet ant to be the most painful insect sting he experienced.
 The pain from bullet ant stings can last for many hours, even up to 24 hours.
 Both the immense pain and the duration of the sting are due to the effects of poneratoxin.
 In addition to the notorious pain, symptoms of stings from bullet ants (as well as stings from other ants of the genus Paraponera as well as the genus Dinoponera) include fever, cold sweats, nausea, vomiting, lymphadenopathy and cardiac arrhythmias.

 Toxicity assays have found that the LT_{50} of poneratoxin, delivered via injections of genetically engineered viruses, to S. frugiperda larvae, was at 131 hours post-injection.
-A dose of 10^{5} pfu of poneratoxin was sufficient to kill the S. frugiperda larvae, and a dose of 10 ng could paralyze them.
+A dose of 10^{5} pfu of recombinant baculovirus encoding poneratoxin was sufficient to kill the S. frugiperda larvae, and an injected dose of 10 ng poneratoxin could paralyze them.
 Based on these experiments, scientists believe poneratoxin can make a good candidate as a bio-insecticide because of its neurotoxicity to other insects, making it capable of immobilizing or even killing insects infected with it.
-The making of a recombinant virus by engineering a baculovirus that expresses poneratoxin has been proposed.